How Much Education Might You Need to Become a Chef?

 Program of Interest*

-Let’s discuss the level of education a chef needs to be successful, and how they may be able to fast-track their learning.
+Let’s discuss the level of education a chef may need to be successful, the value of different study paths, and how they may be able to fast-track their learning and career.

 An executive chef is a high-level restaurant manager.
-Subordinate only to the owner, the executive chef is responsible for everything that goes on in the kitchen.
+An executive chef is responsible for everything that happens in the kitchen.

-The chef designs the menu and creates the recipes.
-They supervise hiring, training, and firing staff, and ensure that their culinary standards are met daily.
+The chef may design aspects of the menu and create the recipes.
+They can even supervise hiring, training, and firing of staff and ensure that every member of the kitchen staff is meeting their culinary standards daily.
 They have to manage food and labor costs to ensure that the restaurant is profitable.
-They oversee inventory, scheduling, and may even have to make public appearances to promote the restaurant.
+They oversee inventory and scheduling, and may even have to make public appearances to promote the restaurant.

 While some of these tasks may be delegated to the sous chef, the buck stops with the executive chef.